chromeos/chromeos.dev/site/en/posts/lumafusion-brings-its-award-winning-video-editing-to-chromeos-and-android.md

 ---
 title: LumaFusion brings its award-winning video editing to ChromeOS and Android
-metadesc: How the LumaTouch devs brought their professional video editing and effects app to Google Play—and adapted it for large screen ChromeOS and Android.
+metadesc: How the LumaTouch devs brought their professional video editing and effects app to Google Play—and adapted it for large screen Android and ChromeOS.

 tags:
   - announcement